-Queen Elizabeth II pictured with great-grandchildren as royals mark her 97th birthday
+Queen pictured with great-grandchildren as royals mark her 97th birthday

 - Published